tall-josh/niarc2016/project-01-niarc.md

 ## Drive Train

-Given the wall height is only 90mm and the shelf is less again.
-The robot needed to be low to the ground.
-So;
+Given the wall height is only 90mm (3.5'') and the shelf is less again the robot needed to be low to the ground.
+To ensure that:

-1. Medicine blocks could be delivered without dropping them too far. _See [Medicine Delivery](#medicine-delivery) for more detail_
+1. Medicine blocks could be delivered to the shelf without dropping them too far. _See [Medicine Delivery](#medicine-delivery) for more detail_
 2. The LIDAR beams do not overshoot the walls of the arena

-Given these constraints we decided pretty much out-of-the gates to use a differential drive skid steer setup to dive the robot.
-This kept us very low to the ground, made use very manoeuvrable so we could get in-and-out of the wards and made the steering controle super simple.
+Given these constraints we decided pretty much out-of-the gate to use a differential drive skid steer setup to drive the robot.
+This kept the robot very low to the ground and made it very maneuverable so that we could easily get in and out of the wards.
+The differential drive also simplified the steering controle.

 We decided on outrunner brushless motors, specifically Turnigy Multistar 22Pole Multi-Rotor due to their compact size and availability at the time.
 The motors are geared down 2-1 with spur gears with the whole assembly mounted under the robot.